BestTimesToVisit.com Logo

 nature

 Hike or bike up Mount Royal for breathtaking panoramic views of the city skyline and the St. Lawrence River.
-In the fall, the foliage is spectacular.
-Pack a picnic to enjoy amidst nature's beauty.
+Find a quiet spot to relax and enjoy the fresh air; it's especially magical at sunset.
+Pack a picnic for an extra special treat.

 Jean-Talon Market immersion